moq-wg/moq-transport/draft-ietf-moq-transport.md

 Client:

-: The party initiating a MoQ transport session.
+: The party initiating a Transport Session.

 Server:

-: The party accepting an incoming transport session.
+: The party accepting an incoming Transport Session.

 Endpoint: